-My study also connects to the literature that computes the dynamic responses in microlevel behavior, in particular consumption expenditure, following an aggregate tax shock.
-Johnson et al. (2006) and Parker et al. (2013) are corresponding examples.
-Unlike these panel studies, which focus on the partial equilibrium effects of tax changes and, without further imputation, cannot provide estimates on general equilibrium dynamics (Wolf, 2021), the fVAR model approach directly takes into account general equilibrium effects, modeling the interaction between macroeconomic aggregates and micro-level data explicitly.
+My study contributes the first comprehensive dynamic analysis of how exogenous tax changes affect the entire distribution of disposable income at business cycle frequency.
+It also connects to literature examining dynamic responses in micro-level behavior, particularly consumption expenditure, following aggregate tax shocks (Johnson et al., 2006; Parker et al., 2013).
+Unlike these panel studies, which focus on partial equilibrium effects and cannot directly estimate general equilibrium dynamics (Wolf, 2021), the fVAR model approach explicitly accounts for general equilibrium effects by modeling the interaction between macroeconomic aggregates and micro-level data.

 The remainder of this paper is structured as follows.
 Section 2 summarizes the fVAR model framework and outlines the data, the identification, and the estimation approach.
+In

-In Section 3, I present the effects of an unanticipated cut in the average tax rate on the cross-sectional distribution of disposable income, while in Section 4, I decompose these effects.
+Section 3, I present the effects of an unanticipated cut in the average tax rate on the cross-sectional distribution of disposable income, while in Section 4, I decompose these effects.
 I analyze the distributional effects of different tax types, distinguishing between changes in the personal income and the corporate income tax rate and using micro-level information to quantify the distributional consequences of tax cuts on families and business-owners separately.
 Section 5 concludes.